Verry Elleegant: 2021/22: six-year-old season

 On 18 September she ran in the Group 1 George Main Stakes at Randwick.
 She started odds on favourite at $1.75 and won by a three-quarter length over Riodini.

 On 2 October, she returned to defend her Turnbull Stakes victory the year prior at Flemington.
 She started as favourite at $2.10, ahead of Incentivise at $2.70.
 She jumped well, settling two out from the rail in fourth.
-She maintained this position until 500m to go, where she drew alongside the leaders four from the rail.
-She held here before being dropped at the 150m, eventually finishing 4th behind Incentivise, Young Werther and Chapada, three and a half lengths shy of the winner.
+She maintained this position until 500 m to go, where she drew alongside the leaders four from the rail.
+She held here before being dropped at the 150 m, eventually finishing 4th behind Incentivise, Young Werther and Chapada, three and a half lengths shy of the winner.

 Verry Elleegant was placed third in the Cox Plate behind State Of Rest and Anamoe.

 On 2 November she won the 2021 Melbourne Cup, ridden by James McDonald, ahead of Incentivise and Spanish Mission.
 It was the first Melbourne Cup victory for both trainer Chris Waller and jockey James McDonald.

 2022/23: seven-year-old season

 In May 2022, Verry Elleegant was transferred to the Chantilly, France stable of Francis-Henri Graffard to build up for an attempt at the prestigious Prix de l'Arc de Triomphe at Longchamp Racecourse in October 2022 but was excluded from the race due to various conditions.

-After a disappointing campaign in France and at Ascot Verry Ellegant was retired.
+After a disappointing campaign in France and at Ascot, Verry Elleegant was retired.

+Death

+Verry Elleegant died due to complications whilst in foal on 18 February 2024, at the age of 8.
+Her foal also died.